joejung/gcfa/README.md

 The application must also provide a way to access previously saved reports.

-* **Default View:** Upon launch, the application should automatically display the most recently saved test report.
+* **Default View:** Upon launch, the application should automatically display the most recently saved test report from the single JSON file.
 * **Record Selection:** Provide a date selector UI element that allows the user to browse and select a specific date.
-* **Dynamic Display:** When a user selects a date, the application must load and display the corresponding test report from the stored JSON files.
+* **Dynamic Display:** When a user selects a date, the application must load and display the corresponding test report from the single JSON file.